FBAR – What Is It?

 Any US taxpayer (i.e. any US citizen or green card holder) with a minimum of $10,000 at any time during the tax year either in one or split between multiple foreign financial accounts has to file an FBAR.

-In practice, an FBAR is FinCEN form 114, which should be filed online.
+In practice, filing an FBAR means filing FinCEN form 114, which should be filed online.

 Foreign financial accounts include: